“Life in Panama is like being on a never-ending summer vacation.”

 Because before even getting on the plane for Panama, you'll know what's what.
 You'll be able to get a jumpstart on preparing for your residence visa and you'll have had a chance to study each of the geographic areas, along with property examples and budgets for different lifestyles.

 Once you get to the conference, you'll know exactly where to focus your energies in order to make the most of it… You'll know which regions interest you, and what they cost.

 What's more, you'll have a pretty good idea of what you'd like to explore after the conference, when the optional real estate tours are offered.

-Panama’s Five Best Budget-Stretching Destinations: Where to Look Now will be rushed to you immediately when you sign up for the conference.
+Stretch Your Budget and Live Life to the Fullest in These Top-Quality Panama Destinations will be rushed to you immediately when you sign up for the conference.
 That way, you can make the most of it before you head to Panama.

 The full price for this conference is $1,195 ($795 for your guest).
-However, book before Wednesday May 9 and you and your guest will be eligible for the Early Bird discount of $200 per person.
-This means that if you register before Wednesday May 9, you’ll only pay $995 to attend this conference (your guest pays only $595).
 An incredible bargain for three days of information-packed meetings, and access to well-informed and experienced contacts who are ready to share their firsthand experience.

 And what's better, you're probably eligible for a further discount!

 - International Living subscribers get an additional $50 off